XCoder25/Hello-World/README.md

 # Hello-World
-Oh shit waddup, ik ben een edit.
+Oh shit waddup, i'm an edit.
-Vergeet de aubergines niet.
+Don't forget about the eggplants.